StephenWidom/validatr/README.md

 ### successStatus: 'success'
 What a successful submission will return (from your form handler)

+### replaceForm: false
+Replace the whole form element (instead of just the .status text) with success message

 ### successMessage: 'Thanks for contacting us!'
 Success message to be displayed